konstructio/kubefirst-docs/CONTRIBUTING.md

 To run our documentation locally, simply run `npm start`.

+> If you modify the CSS, the changes aren't picked up by the development server as when you modify the documentation content.
+You need to restart the server with npm.

 ## Getting Started with Kubefirst Code

 Please check the [CONTRIBUTING.md](https://github.com/kubefirst/kubefirst/blob/main/CONTRIBUTING.md) file from the [kubefirst](https://github.com/kubefirst/kubefirst/) repository.